Skids (band): Early years (1977–1979)

 Skids enjoyed a further year of chart success as "Masquerade" and "Working for the Yankee Dollar" reached the top 20 in the UK chart.
 The latter came from their second album, also released in 1979, Days in Europa, with the record's production and keyboards by Bill Nelson.
 Just before recording of the album commenced, Kellichan left the band and was temporarily replaced on drums by Rusty Egan (ex-Rich Kids, then with the band Visage and a New Romantic 1980s dance DJ at the Blitz club).
 Egan played on the album and later on the live concert tour of the record.
 Keyboard player Alistair Moore also temporarily joined the band to perform live with them.
 He had been recruited to play Bill Nelson's keyboard parts from the record.
 In November 1979, Mike Baillie, ex-Insect Bites, was recruited as a permanent band member, taking care of the drums, backing vocals and percussion).
 He slowly took over from Egan, while the band was still touring Days in Europa.
 Some of Jobson's lyrics as well as the album cover caused controversy.
 It showed an Olympian being crowned with laurels by an Aryan-looking woman, and the lettering was in Gothic script.
 Some, including DJ John Peel, felt that this glorified Nazi ideology and it was indeed similar to posters from the 1936 Summer Olympics, held in Germany.
 After the original version of the album had already been released, Canadian record producer Bruce Fairbairn was brought into the project.
 The original cover and the track "Pros and the Cons" were removed.
 The sleeve was completely re-designed and the song "Masquerade" added.
 The album was also remixed and the tracks re-sequenced.
 This second version was released in 1980.
+One updated track, "The Olympian", was released on a flexi-disc single as a free gift with a March 1980 issue of Smash Hits.